Search Site

 Many people think they can talk their way out of a difficult situation.
 That’s the last thing you want to try.
 The police and investigators are experts at getting you to say things that can be held against you later.
 Losing your freedom or seriously damaging your future is a devastating experience.

-Andre A. Hakes – Criminal Defense, Sex Crimes & DUI Attorney
+Andre A. Hakes – Criminal Defense, Sex Crimes Attorney

 Contact us today for an Initial Consultation – It’s the first step to protecting yourself.